andybalholm/redwood/README.md

 threshold.
 This prevents overblocks of pages with almost no textual content.

+A category's action may also be set to `acl`.
+Then the category is ignored in the process of finding the top-scoring category for the page, but it is available for ACLs to act on it, whenever the page's score in that category is greater than zero.

 The categories are stored in a directory whose location is specified in the configuration file.
 Each subdirectory of that directory defines a category (with the same name as the directory).